 Our CEO, Richard Heyns recently wrote a guide on Inside Big Data to identify a GPU database that’s just right for a company so companies today can focus less time processing queries and more time gaining insights.

-Below is the article as published on Inside Big Data as well as a graph showing the different GPU database options today.
+Below is the article as published on Inside Big Data.

 Everyone knows that GPUs (Graphics Processing Units) have moved quickly from just being used in gaming technology; they’re now rapidly emerging as a solution for accelerating data processing.
 In fact, GPU accelerated computing database solutions are moving into enterprise data centers and replacing CPUs as the primary data cruncher.